Prisma

 posts: userResolverFactory.relationField('posts'),

 })In the above code, we use userResolverFactory.findUniqueQuery() to define the user query.
-The resolver factory will automatically create the input type and the resolver function.
+The resolver factory creates the input type and resolver function automatically.

 Mutations